 The “no apparent reason” is when your cat wakes you up at some awful hour in the morning or at night, or otherwise starts scratching the floor for none of the reasons we’ve already talked about.

 Besides disturbing you, it’s also a matter of damaging your floors and you don’t know why.
-Most probably, this “no reason” scratching is caused by either one of these 2 things:

-- She’s filing her nails: As you know, cats’ nails grow and get quite sharp.
+- She’s filing her nails, as you know, cats’ nails grow and get quite sharp.

 - She’s expelling excess energy because she’s not getting enough exercise.

-Now this is a cat scratcher that doubles as a place to have a snooza palooza, after all scratching is a tiring business.
-Click on the image for more details.
-This is easy to move around to different locations. experiment to see where it will work best to stop floor scratching.
+Now this is a cat scratcher like the one shown further up the page, that doubles as a place to have a snooza palooza – after all scratching is a tiring business.

-- Play with the cat: Try a game of fetch or hide and seek
+- Play with the cat – Try a game of fetch or hide and seek

-- Buy interactive toys: Interactive toys keep cats entertained and focused, a certain method of expelling excess energy.
+- Buy interactive toys – Interactive toys keep cats entertained and focused, a certain method of expelling excess energy.

-- Get a cat tower: Cat towers have numerous benefits, including allowing the cat to move up in her world, providing a place to scratch without causing damage to your floors, and offering little nooks to hide and nap in.
+- Get a cat tower – Cat towers have numerous benefits, including allowing the cat to move up in her world, providing a place to scratch without causing damage to your floors, and offering little nooks to hide and nap in.

 - Put a bird feeder outside.
 Watching birds will keep her fascinated and focused for hours, as well as off your floor.

-- Get another pet: This could be risky, depending on the personality of the other animal compared to your cat’s personality.
+- Get another pet – This could be risky, depending on the personality of the other animal compared to your cat’s personality.
 If you decide to get another pet, be sure to do a meet and greet so they can be introduced before you bring the new pet home.